 RLE and cataract surgery replace the aging lens with an IOL, restoring your vision and eliminating the future possibility of cataract development.
 Unlike RLE and cataract surgery, ICLs are considered ‘phakic IOLs’ and do not replace the eye’s natural lens but rather supplement it.
 Visian ICL is a type of phakic IOL that provides sharp, high-definition vision and is particularly useful for patients who are too myopic for LASIK but are not ideal candidates for RLE.

 In the past, patients required glasses for close-up vision after cataract and RLE surgery.
 Now, at Cavanaugh Eye Center, there’s a better solution.
-Premium intraocular implants (IOLs) improve vision for refractive and cataract surgery patients, but also treat presbyopia, essentially turning back the clock to give you the ability to see up close as well as at a distance without glasses.
+Our premium intraocular lens implants (IOLs) in Overland Park, KS, improve vision for refractive and cataract surgery patients but also treat presbyopia, essentially turning back the clock to give you the ability to see up close as well as at a distance without glasses.
 The elective upgrade to a Premium Presbyopia-correcting IOL is not covered by medical insurance or Medicare and will be the patient’s financial responsibility.

 Technological advancements offer us wonderful choices of IOLs, but the variety of options can sometimes be confusing and overwhelming.
 However, there is no need to worry when you come to Cavanaugh Eye Center.
 From standard to premium IOLs, Dr. Cavanaugh will recommend the best lens implant for you based on exam findings, discussion during the exam, and your completed vision questionnaire.